Dwolla/hal-forms/README.md

  - `name` (string, required)

    Identifies the field.
-Consumers SHOULD use this to locate fields of interest.
+Consumers MAY use this to locate fields of interest.

  - `path` (string, optional)

    A JSON Pointer ([RFC6901](http://tools.ietf.org/html/rfc6901)) to a field in a resource typically being created as a result of a submission to the API.
 The `path` property is REQUIRED when `contentType` is JSON.
-The `path` property SHOULD be omitted when the form's `method` is `GET` or the `contentType` is `application/x-www-form-urlencoded` or `multipart/form-data`.
+The `path` property SHOULD be omitted when the form's `method` is `GET` or `DELETE` or the `contentType` is `application/x-www-form-urlencoded` or `multipart/form-data`.

  - value (*, required)